nulltea/kicksware-website/README.md

 _**Kicksware web application**_ provides a publicly accessible visual user interface to interact with the Kicksware sneaker resale platform.

-It introduces a new, convenient, and visually satisfying way to both buy and sell new or used sneakers, create your own great wishlist and collaborate with other sneakerheads around the globe.
+It introduces a visually satisfying, convenient, new way to both buy and sell new or used sneakers, create your own great wishlist and collaborate with other sneakerheads around the globe.

 Sounds interesting?
-Consider visiting [**kicksware.com**][kicksware url] to see everything for yourself!
+Consider visiting [**kicksware.com**][kicksware url] to find out for yourself!

 ## Table of contents